micmejia/bible-dump/NKJV/Isaiah/Isa 59.md

 But your iniquities have separated you from your God; And your sins have hidden _His_ face from you, So that He will not hear.

 ###### 3
-For your hands are defiled with [^a]blood, And your fingers with iniquity; Your lips have spoken lies, Your tongue has muttered perversity.
+For your hands are defiled with blood, And your fingers with iniquity; Your lips have spoken lies, Your tongue has muttered perversity.

 ###### 4
 No one calls for justice, Nor does _any_ plead for truth.
-They trust in empty words and speak lies; They conceive [^b]evil and bring forth iniquity.
+They trust in empty words and speak lies; They conceive evil and bring forth iniquity.

 ###### 5
 They hatch vipers' eggs and weave the spider's web; He who eats of their eggs dies, And _from_ that which is crushed a viper breaks out.